akmalovaa/github-readme-stats-docker/README.md

 Project [github-readme-stats](https://github.com/anuraghazra/github-readme-stats).
 Dynamically generated stats github readmes and beautiful display of statistics Github profile

+Examples:
 [![example-image](https://camo.githubusercontent.com/8fd2570f103d1aae8a4d8970535274ae19c2ee62587d8868d618be37001263d0/68747470733a2f2f7265732e636c6f7564696e6172792e636f6d2f616e7572616768617a72612f696d6167652f75706c6f61642f76313539353137343533362f6772732d7468656d65735f6c34796e6a612e706e67)]()

+---

+### You can just use the service from the author, but there is one problem

 > **Warning**
 > Project use deploy [vercel.app](https://github-readme-stats.vercel.app/api) and have only allows 5k requests per hour, and sometimes there are errors in the display - [more info](https://github.com/anuraghazra/github-readme-stats#deploy-on-your-own-vercel-instance)